-Now try to imagine that out of the total number of 300,000 email addresses addressed, 250,000 users click on the email, and each of them will receive at least 0,30 USD.
+Next, let‘s try to imagine that out of the total number of 300,000 email addresses sent, a total of 250,000 users click on the email, and this time, let’s make the reward at least 0,30 USD.

-Does Somebody Actually Earn Something?
+Does Anyone Actually Earn any Money?

 I will not mention the names of other PTC websites that flood the Internet with these stupidities and offer unreal and fake earnings.
 Instead, let’s discuss why it does not work and will never work.

-The position of the user (the one who registers to earn some money by clicking on paid ads)
+The position of the user (the one who registers to earn money by clicking on paid ads)

-- displays the fake number of payouts to the users,
+- displays the fake number of payouts to the users;

-- artificially creates advertising emails,
+- artificially creates advertising emails;

-- collects your data and then sends to you some uninteresting advertisements that you will not be paid for reading,
+- collects your data and then sends to you some uninteresting advertisements that you will not be paid for reading;

-- in the worst case, after a while, the entire project and your data will be sold to someone else,
+- in the worst-case scenario, after a while, the entire project and your data will be sold to someone else,

 - pays nothing to anybody as there are no funds!

-Many of my friends and also I are done with these “useful extra income” activities.
-We will not let ourselves be more disappointed again.
-It is not the time that matters, because it only takes a few minutes a day, but it is slightly disappointing when you get to the minimum payout amount and after half a year of your daily clicks you decide to send it to your account but nothing appears, and no one communicates with you anymore.
+Many of my friends and I are done with these “useful extra income” activities.
+We will not let ourselves be disappointed again.
+It is not the time that matters, because it only takes a few minutes a day, but it is slightly disappointing when you get to the minimum payout amount and after six months of your daily clicks and when you request a payout, no money is received, and no one communicates with you anymore.